fission/fission.io/content/en/docs/architecture/executor.md

   Component to spin up function pods
 ---

-## Brief Intro

 Executor is the component to spin up function pods for functions.
-When Router receives requests to a function, it checks whether a function service record exists in its cache.
+When [Router](/docs/architecture/router) receives requests to a function, it checks whether a function service record exists in its cache.
 If cache misses, the function service record was found or expired, it asks Executor to provide a new one.
 Executor then retrieves function information from Kubernetes CRD and invokes one of the executor types to spin up function pods.
 Once the function pods are up, a function service record that contains the address of a service/pod will be returned.